-10.7.7 Using the ISG cold glue binding system
+10.7.8 Using the ISG cold-glue binding system

-ISG cold glue binding is recommended in preference to wire stitching when making selfcover booklets using non-coated (absorbent) paper stocks.
+ISG cold glue binding offers many advantage compared with wire stitching when making self-cover booklets using non-coated (absorbent) paper stocks (See Appendix 1 for details).
 The glue bond is reduced if using coated stocks.
 If feeding a separately-printed cover from the cover feeder and using ISG cold glue binding then there must be a gap after the last sheet of each booklet into which the cover can be fed.
-Creating this gap may reduce slightly the machine speed, particularly if making very thin booklets, and if feeding from a web cutter, then the cutter must be programmed to create the gap automatically (unless the SBS-100 sheet buffer is used).
-See Appendix 10.
+Creating this gap may reduce slightly the machine speed, particularly if making very thin booklets, and if feeding from a web cutter, then the cutter must be programmed to create the gap automatically (unless the SBS-100 sheet buffer is used, see Appendix 10).